scottfr/SystemsBook/07 Models and Truth/Models and Truth.md

 If neither question is answered affirmatively... well in that case there isn't much of anything you can build.

+~ Exercise

+A credit card company has hired you to build a model to predict defaults of new applicants.
+They give you a data set containing information on one million of their customers along with whether or not the customer defaulted.

+Would it be better to build a mechanistic or statistical model for this data?

+~ Answer

+It would be better to build a statistical model in this case.

+~ End Exercise

+~ Exercise

+You have been commissioned to build a model of population growth for a herd of Zebra in Namibia.
+You have some data on the historical size of the population of Zebras but this data is limited.
+You also have access to over a dozen experts who have studied Zebras their whole life and have an intimate understanding of the behavior of the Zebras.

+~ Answer

+It would be better to build a mechanistic model in this case.

+~ End Exercise

 ### Aggregated versus Disaggregated